Story at a glance:

 Excitingly, the South Fifth dining hall will translate many of the lessons we’ve learned designing student housing into dining.
 Consistent with the building’s sustainable performance, it will serve healthy, sustainably sourced foods.
 Our ambition is for a building that will not only tread lightly, but positively impact students’ well-being by establishing healthy eating habits while also imparting an appreciation for sustainable foods.

-Our expectations for such a project are high, and yet perhaps this community—much like the Kohler Environmental Center—will be exceeded when it becomes inhabited by students.
+Our expectations for such a project are high, and yet perhaps they—much like the Kohler Environmental Center—will be exceeded when it becomes inhabited by students.
 Universities today are full of environmentally conscientious young adults.
 Their spaces should not only be fitted with the requisite high-performing systems but offer insights into their own individual and collective consumption, and the opportunity to live accordingly.

 RAMSA’s Graham S. Wyatt, partner, contributed to this article.